The House of Eliott: Series Two

-Jack's movie The Strikers is successful and a Hollywood producer offers him work in the U.S. by a Hollywood producer.
-Jack turns it down to instead work in Berlin.
-Meanwhile, as the market for couture gowns wanes the late 1920s Great Depression, Beatrice and Evangeline are offered a tour of America showing their new ready-to-wear designs for Sears and Roebuck.
+Jack's movie The Strikers is successful and a Hollywood producer offers him work in the U.S., but he turns it down to instead work in Berlin.
+Meanwhile, as the market for couture gowns wanes during the late 1920s Great Depression, Beatrice and Evangeline are offered a tour of America showing their new ready-to-wear designs for Sears and Roebuck.
 Bea still has feelings for Jack.
 Back at the fashion house, after a crisis of confidence, Tilly marries Norman Foss, a young chef in a local hotel, and is reinstated as head of the workroom.
 She announces her pregnancy in the last episode of the series.

 Friction exists between Florence Ranby and Tilly.
-An annoyed Florence walks out of the Eliott workroom and she narrowly misses being hit by a car.
+An annoyed Florence walks out of the Eliott workroom and narrowly misses being hit by a car.
 Tilly has many quarrels with Florence due to her short, sharp manner.
-Eventually, after Evie allows them to fix a fur collar in Madge's way rather than Florence's, Florence resign and walks out, this time she is fatally struck by a car.
-At the funeral, Mr Ranby, Florence's husband, confronts Madge and Tilly after their apology to him.
+Eventually, after Evie allows them to fix a fur collar in Madge's way rather than Florence's, Florence resigns and walks out; this time she is fatally struck by a car.
+At the funeral Mr Ranby, Florence's husband, confronts Madge and Tilly after their apology to him.
 He then confronts Bea and Evie over Florence's death and how she was treated.
-He particularly blames Bea and Evie for failing to noticing the ongoing conflict and says Florence was loyal and would not hear a word said against them.
+He particularly blames Bea and Evie for failing to notice the ongoing conflict and says Florence was loyal and would not hear a word said against them.
 Later, however, he returns, apologising for his outburst and gives flowers to Madge and Tilly.
 He mentions he is a tailor.
-Needing an expert cutter, Bea and Evie consider offering him a job but decide against it, concerned the House's connection to Florence's death would be too difficult for him.
+Needing an expert cutter, Bea and Evie consider offering him a job; but they decide against it, concerned that the House's connection to Florence's death would be too difficult for him.
 They instead hire Charles Quance.